James Baldwin: A Soul on Fire: Play

 The play is set in Baldwin's New York City apartment, before dawn on the day of the meeting.
 Soul on Fire calls for two actors.
-One plays James Baldwin; the other plays Ethereal, a figure in dialogue with Baldwin who assumes the form of many people, including Hansberry, Belafonte, Horne, Clark, Smith and also an 'everyman' lover of Baldwin's named Peter.
+One plays James Baldwin; the other plays Ethereal, a figure in dialogue with Baldwin who assumes the form of many people, including Hansberry, Belafonte, Horne, Clark, Smith and also an "everyman" lover of Baldwin's named Peter.
 In the original theatrical run Charles Reese played Baldwin, and Forrest McClendon played Ethereal.

-In a central monologue, Baldwin asks "What shall I wear to meet the Attorney General?"
+In a central monologue, Baldwin asks: "What shall I wear to meet the Attorney General?"
 Baldwin must negotiate between political efficacy with America's white elite, the call of black radicalism and also a personal life—troubled by Peter—which interferes with both.

 The play also examines the role of the media in producing "The Sixties", using a TV screen to show a series of Civil Rights images, including James Baldwin on the cover of Time magazine.
 With an image of the real James Baldwin on the TV screen, the character of Baldwin delivers a monologue on the conflict brewing in America.
 His speech begins: "The war is on Muthafucka and something's going to burn; something's going to burn down..."

 The play uses spirituals such as "Wade in the Water" and "Keep Your Eyes on the Prize" to evoke the Black liberation struggle and to create audience involvement.

 Performances

 The first performance of James Baldwin: A Soul on Fire took place on February 6, 1999, at the John Houseman Theatre in New York.
-The show was then performed four times at the Raw Space, also in New York, on April 9, 2000; it then began an Off-Broadway run produced by Woodie King, Jr. of the New Federal Theater and performed at the Henry Street Settlement Theatre.
+The show was then performed four times at the Raw Space, also in New York, on April 9, 2000; it then began an off-Broadway run produced by Woodie King, Jr. of the New Federal Theatre and performed at the Henry Street Settlement Theatre.
 Howard Simon died during rehearsals for the Broadway performance.

 A positive review in The New York Times called the play "funny, thrilling and wise, buoyed by the passionate performance of Charles Reese in the title role".
-Baldwin biographer (and former secretary) David Leeming writes, "as a Baldwin friend and biographer, I can attest to the accuracy of Simon's imagination and, as one who has seen the play, to Reese's interpretation of Simon's vision."
+Baldwin biographer (and former secretary) David Leeming writes: "[A]s a Baldwin friend and biographer, I can attest to the accuracy of Simon's imagination and, as one who has seen the play, to Reese's interpretation of Simon's vision."

 Book

-In 2011 Charles Reese published a book including the play and commentary.
+In 2011, Charles Reese published a book including the play and commentary.
 The National James Baldwin Literary Society has celebrated and promoted the book, whose release in 2012 coincides with the 25th anniversary of Baldwin's death.